minimaxir/aitextgen/docs/load-model.md

 ai = aitextgen(tf_gpt2="124M")
 ```

-This will cache the converted model locally, and using the same parameters will load the converted model.
+This will cache the converted model locally in `cache_dir`, and using the same parameters will load the converted model.

 The valid TF model names are `["124M","355M","774M","1558M"]`.